 Braai

-In South Africa a braai (short for braaivleis) is always cooked over hot coals (not gas!)
+In South Africa, a braai (short for braaivleis) is always cooked over hot coals (not gas!)
 They can often be busy social events with the men all gathered around the braai with a beer in hand supervising the fire.

-If you are invited to a braai when you are in South Africa I would definitely accept!
+South African barbecues are pretty special so if you are invited to a braai when you are in South Africa I would definitely accept!

 Boerewors